pkgit123/edx-aws-sagemaker-course/week3/exercise3.1/README.md

 1. To stop the notebook instance, return to the AWS console, and click Services > Amazon SageMaker to open the Amazon SageMaker dashboard.
 1. In the left navigation pane, click Notebook instances, and then click Stop next to the edXSageMaker instance.

+### 4. Delete the endpoint configuration and model.
+1. Return to the the Amazon SageMaker dashboard.
+1. In the left navigation pane, click Endpoints, and ensure the endpoint created by the notebook has been removed.
+1. In the left navigation pane, for Endpoint configurations, click the the endpoint that starts with kmeans.
+1. For Actions, click Delete.
+1. Click Delete to confirm.
+1. In the left navigation pane, for Models, click the model that starts with kmeans.
+1. For Actions, click Delete.
+1. Click Delete to confirm.